-Located in the Mile High City of Denver and nestled among the majestic Rockies, we are the administrative headquarters for the Seventh-day Adventist Church in Colorado, Wyoming, and San Juan County, New Mexico with more than 17,000 members, 130 churches, 31 schools, and two camp retreat centers.
+Located in the Mile High City of Denver and nestled among the majestic Rockies, we are the administrative headquarters for the Seventh-day Adventist Church in Colorado, Wyoming, and San Juan County, New Mexico with more than 17,600 members, 60 pastors serving 133 churches, 22 schools, two camp retreat centers, and five hospitals.

-The Rocky Mountain Conference is a conference in the Mid-America Union.
-We are part of the worldwide Seventh-day Adventist family of Christian believers with a presence in almost every country around the globe.
+The Rocky Mountain Conference is a regional organization in the Mid-America Union, which is one of nine unions in the North American Division.
+We are part of the worldwide Seventh-day Adventist family of 21 million Christian believers with a presence in nearly every country around the globe.

 We offer you the resources in this website, praying they will be helpful to you as we work together to glorify Jesus.
 Please make yourself at home and wander around the site getting to know our staff and finding out how we can serve you.
 Your suggestions for making this website even more useful and effective are always welcome.

 The first-known Seventh-day Adventist in Colorado was a young girl who came across the plains of Kansas in a covered wagon in the 1860s during the Pike’s Peak Gold Rush.
-After finding work in a Denver home and marrying a miner named Shaw, they made their home in Golden.
-The second known Adventist in the territory was Mrs. Amy Dartt, who had been one of those who looked for Christ’s coming in the 1844 Movement and accepted the Sabbath while living near Baraboo, Wisconsin.
-She settled in Boulder and was well-known for her missionary activity.
-A third Adventist was Mrs. Cora M. Thayer (later Mrs. Cora M. Jones).
+After finding work in a Denver home and marrying a miner named Shaw, she and her new husband made their home in Golden.
+The second known Adventist in the territory was Mrs. Amy Dart, who was among the group of believers who expected the Second Coming of Jesus in the 1844 Movement and who accepted the Sabbath as the biblical day of worship when living near Baraboo, Wisconsin.
+She settled in Boulder in 1872 and was well known for her missionary activities.
+The pioneer Adventist history in the region includes Mrs. Cora M. Thayer (later Mrs. Cora M. Jones).
 She and her two little girls, Bertha and Myrtle, settled in Georgetown.
-These three lights in the darkness of scattered mining towns were to ignite other flames in the region.
+These three “lights in the darkness” of scattered mining towns ignited other Advent flames in the region.

-One unnamed man's work in Montrose, combined with established congregations in Boulder (1870s), Longmont (1880), and Denver (circa 1880), and the presence of James and Ellen White, who held the first formal series of Adventist meetings in the history of Colorado and who set up a nine-year personal summer retreat in the state in 1872, led to the 1882 establishment of the Colorado Conference.
-In just over a decade, driven by dynamic sharing of the Gospel and emphasis on Scriptural truths, the Adventist presence in Colorado had grown enough to receive recognition as an official conference.
-For the next 100 years the ministry in the Midwest continued its growth, and the Colorado Conference later merged with the Wyoming Conference to become the Rocky Mountain Conference in 1981.
+The work of one unnamed man in Montrose, combined with established congregations in Boulder (1870s), Longmont (1880), and Denver (circa 1880), and the presence of James and Ellen White, who held the first formal series of Adventist meetings in the history of Colorado, setting up a personal summer retreat in the state in 1872, led to the 1882 establishment of the Colorado Conference.
+In just over a decade, driven by a dynamic sharing of the Gospel and emphasis on Scriptural truths, the Adventist presence in Colorado had grown enough to receive recognition as an official conference.
+For the next 100 years, the ministry in the Midwest continued its growth and the Colorado Conference later merged with the Wyoming Conference to become the Rocky Mountain Conference in 1981.